 Recovery Suits come in loads of sizes so you’ll need to measure your dog carefully

 The Suitical comes in a fun camo pattern*.
 This stretchy and breathable recovery suit provides a great alternative to the neck cone.
 You can cover a wound, surgical site, or area that your dog has been chewing or licking compulsively.

 Not only will it prevent your dog from licking and chewing, but it will also prevent blood from getting on your furniture, in case the wound or sutures open.
 Select a size by measuring your dog from the nape of her neck to the base of her tail.

 The type of dog cone that you purchase depends on whether or not your dog will wear a standard Elizabethan collar.

 If your dog will tolerate an e-collar, then you’ll want to select a lightweight option that has a padded outer edge.
 And if the entire collar isn’t transparent, look for ones with windows.

-Homemade neck collars are also an option, but they should probably be used only when you’re in a pinch.
-If your dog simply won’t or can’t wear a neck cone, then you might try an alternative, such as a recovery suit.
+Homemade dog cones or DIY dog cone collars are also an option, but they should probably be used only when you’re in a pinch.
+If your dog simply won’t or can’t wear a neck cone, then you might try an alternative.
+Something like a recovery suit.

-Whatever you are considering, do consult with your vet who will have plenty of experience of dogs with wounds in the exact position that your dog has.
+Whatever you are considering, do consult with your vet.
+They will have plenty of experience of dogs with wounds in the exact position that your dog has.
 And will know the very best option for keeping that wound safe until it heals